Keeping pets healthy during the holidays

-PHILADELPHIA -- Dr. Kenneth Drobatz, chief of the Emergency Service at the Ryan Veterinary Hospital of the University of Pennsylvania, offers the following tips to keep pets healthy, and out of the emergency room, during the holidays.
+Veterinarians at the Matthew J. Ryan Veterinary Hospital of the University of Pennsylvania offer the following tips to keep pets healthy, and out of the emergency room, during the holidays.

-Give toys that are too big to be swallowed or get caught in the animal’s throat.
-Don't give anything with a string attached, and remove bells or squeakers from toys.
+• Give toys that are too big to be swallowed.
+Don’t give anything with a string attached, and remove bells or squeakers from toys.
 All these things could be swallowed.

 Penn's School of Veterinary Medicine is one of the world's premier veterinary schools.
 Founded in 1884, the School was built on the concept of Many Species, One Medicine.
 The birthplace of veterinary specialties, the School serves a distinctly diverse array of animal patients, from pets to horses to farm animals at our two campuses.
 In Philadelphia, on Penn's campus, are the Matthew J. Ryan Veterinary Hospital for companion animals, as well as classrooms, laboratories and the School's administrative offices.
 The large-animal facility, New Bolton Center, in Kennett Square, Pa., encompasses hospital facilities for the care of horses and food animals as well as diagnostic laboratories serving the agriculture industry.
 The School has successfully integrated scholarship and scientific discovery with all aspects of veterinary medical education.